Dr Reinhard Adam, BIPSO

 Dr Eva Keller, Ferring

-Dr Jean-Denis Mallet, ECA & Former Head of the Pharmaceutical Inspection Dpt.
+Dr Jean-Denis Mallet, Former Head of the Pharmaceutical Inspection Dpt.
 AFSSAPS

 The changing nature of the business strategies of pharmaceutical companies necessitates intra- and intercompany transfers of technology to create additional capacity for a new product, relocations of operations, site closures, and consolidations and mergers.
 Transfer of processes to an alternative site can occur at any stage in the product life-cycle, from development, scale-up, manufacturing, production and launch, to the post-approval phase.

-At least the expertise from development, manufacturing, analytics, regulatory affairs, supply chain and engineering is necessary.
-This means that a transfer cannot be handled by a single-person.
-Therefore it is essential to build cross-functional transfer teams as a first steps in the transfer project.
+The expertise from development, manufacturing, analytics, regulatory affairs, supply chain and engineering is necessary at least.
+This means that a transfer cannot be handled by a single person.
+Therefore it is essential to build cross-functional transfer teams as a first step in the transfer project.
 As interests and expertise are quite different within the team it is further essential to understand the project in its entirety and the tasks and deliveries of the single sub-teams.
 This is especially true for the transfer project leader.

-The planned approach, the documentation of the transfer activities as well as written procedures are part of the EU GMP rules, as you can see, e.g., in chapter 7.4.
-Since 2010 Chapter 4 of the EU GMP guide has continuously been supplemented with new requirements on the documentation of a transfer and the requirements on written procedures for the execution of a transfer.
+The planned approach, the documentation of the transfer activities as well as written procedures are part of the EU GMP rules, as you can see, e. g., in chapter 4 of the EU GMP Guide.
 But also without these demands from authorities: planning and documentation are the key factors for a successful transfer.

-We want to give answers to questions like:
+We want to give answers to questions like this: